hsigeman/findZX/README.md

     snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores {N} --use-conda --conda-frontend mamba -R all

+## Run the pipeline on a SLURM system <a name="server"></a>

 If the pipeline is run on a server cluster (e.g. SLURM), a configuration file is needed (example cluster.yaml), and the command to start the pipeline should be written like this:

     snakemake -s workflow/snakefile-{synteny/no-synteny} -j 15 -R all --configfile config/config.yml --cluster-config cluster.yaml --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "

 *-j* specifies the number of jobs that can be run simultaneously.

+The **cluster.json** file have to be edited if the pipeline will be ran on a cluster.
+Most importantly, specify the account name.

+If a large amount of samples are used (more than 10 individuals with a genome size of 1Gbp), or an organism with a very large genome, the times and number of cores specified might have to be changed.

 Start the pipeline within a **tmux** session to ensure that the run is not stopped if you disconnect from the server (https://github.com/tmux/tmux/wiki):

     tmux new -s <name_of_session>

+## Known issues <a name="issues"></a>

+#### Python issues when using tmux?
+When using tmux to run the pipeline, make sure that the conda environment version of Python is loaded (Python 3.9.4) with the following command:

+    python -V # Should give: "Python 3.9.4"

+If not, try to deactivate and activate the conda environment again.

+#### Noisy output plots?

-If the reference genome used is constructed from one of the individuals in the analysis, this can introduce noise from reference bias in the results, especially if the organism has a very variable genome.
-This can be solved by creating a consensus genome.
+If the reference genome used is constructed from one of the individuals in the analysis, this can introduce noise from reference bias in the results, especially if the organism has a very high heterozygosity.
+This can be solved by creating a consensus genome, incorporating variants from both samples.
 This can be done by running the pipeline like this:

-    snakemake -s snakefile-{synteny/no-synteny} -j 15 reference/genome/directory/{name_of_reference}_nonRefAf_consensus.fasta --configfile config.txt --cluster-config cluster.json --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "
+    snakemake -s snakefile-{synteny/no-synteny} -j 15 -R modify_genome --configfile config.yml --cluster-config cluster.json --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "

 This will produce a consensus genome in the same directory as the reference genome, named the same as the reference genome with *'_nonRefAf_consensus'* added before the *'.fasta'* sufix.
 The whole pipeline can then be re-run with the new consensus genome.
 Remember to change the config-file to specify this new reference genome and re-run the pipeline as above.
 The consensus genome can be created before running the whole pipeline, or after.
-If it is run before, no flagstat-files will be created since they are only specified in the rule all and here we only specify to create the consensus genome, not the files in rule all.

-## Known issues <a name="issues"></a>

-When using tmux to run the pipeline, make sure that the conda environment version of Python is loaded (Python 3.9.4) with the following command:

-    python -V # Should give: "Python 3.9.4"

 ## Output